Compare Health Insurance Rates

 woman looking thru binoculars

-A plan's network affects which doctors you can use, the flexibility of your coverage and how easy it is to see a specialist.
+A plan's network limits which doctors you can use, the flexibility of your coverage and how easy it is to see a specialist.

-PPOs and HMOs are the two most popular network types.
-PPOs are more expensive, but they let you see specialists without a referral.
+PPOs and HMOs are the two most common network types.
+PPOs typically cost more, but they let you see specialists without a referral.
 They also give you some coverage for doctors that aren't in the plan's network.
 HMOs are cheaper, but you only have coverage to see an in-network doctor.
 With an HMO, you'll also need to go through your primary care doctor to see a specialist, which can slow down your medical care.

 Two less-popular plan types are exclusive provider organizations (EPOs) and point of service (POS) plans.
 These usually aren't the best option, and you might not even have any of these plans in your area.